cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/report/project-faq.md

 {{% /pageinfo %}}

-## Do I have to read every Piazza post?
+## Do I have to read every Slack post?

 Yes.

-There are very view posts in Piazza, typically much less than 10 per week.
+There are relatively few posts in Slack, typically much less than 10 per week.
 If you were taking a live class I am sure you get also 10+ tips and comments from the instructors.
-Piazza is a mechanism for us to communicate to the entire online class.
+Slack is a mechanism for us to communicate to the entire online class.

-Use piazza to discuss things.
+Use SLack to discuss things.
 You can also use it to discuss issues in your projects with other class mates openly.

 ## I see something mssing or wrong in this FAQ.
 How can I correct or add it?